 The total capital and surplus positions of RCM, RGA Reinsurance and RGA Canada exceed the risk-based capital requirements of the applicable regulatory bodies.
 RCM and RGA Reinsurance are subject to Missouri statutory provisions that restrict the payment of dividends.
-They may not pay dividends in any 12-month period in excess of the greater of the prior year's statutory operating income or 10% of capital and surplus at the preceding year-end, without regulatory approval.
-The applicable statutory provisions only permit an insurer to pay a shareholder dividend from unassigned surplus.
+They may not pay dividends in any 12-month period in excess of the greater of the prior year's statutory provisions only permit an insurer to pay a shareholder dividend from unassigned surplus.
 Any dividends paid by RGA Reinsurance would be paid to RCM, its parent company, which in turn has restrictions related to its ability to pay dividends to RGA.
 The assets of RCM consist primarily of its investment in RGA Reinsurance.
 As of January